hashicorp/consul-k8s/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: You're experiencing an issue with the Consul Helm chart or consul-k8s-control-plane binary that is different than the documented behavior.
+about: You're experiencing an issue with the Consul Helm chart, consul-k8s CLI, or consul-k8s-control-plane binary that is different than the documented behavior.
 labels: type/bug

 ---